olzzon/live-factory/README.md

 # Live-factory
 GUI based Reciever - transmitter - transcoder for video and audio

-Livefactory is build with future containerbased production in mind.
+Livefactory is build with containerbased production in mind.
 So instead of including ffmpeg inside the code, ffmeg runs an instance pr.
 Transcoder.
+You can run a local ffmpeg instance or use the docker API for controlling other machines (nodes  https://docs.docker.com/engine/api/v1.43/)
+It's using the dockerode package for handling this (https://www.npmjs.com/package/dockerode)

 <img src="Doc/pix/live-factory-ndi-srt.png">

 Roadmap:
++ Local ffmpeg support with most used protocols
 * Support for docker based ffmpeg (in progress)
 * Support for controlling multiple ffmpeg nodes (in progress)
 * REST API for external control
 * 2110 Decklink IP card support
 * NMOS support
 * GUI refining
-* A dockerbased ffmpeg engine a bit like this OBS : https://github.com/olzzon/docker-obs-ndi-novnc
+* A dockerbased ffmpeg engine with NDI and RIST support (in progress, but due to licence issues this might not be open sources)

 ## Status of protocol support:
 Following input/output is supported